cinchapi/concourse/README.md

 **This README is written for developers looking to contribute to the codebase.
 Detailed user documentation is available at [http://cinchapi.org/concourse](http://cinchapi.org/concourse)**

+## System Requirements

+### Memory
+Concourse immediately writes all data to disk, but also keeps recently written and read data in memory.
+Since memory operations are faster, having more on hand is great, but you can operate Concourse safely with a minimum 256 MB heap.

+### Operating System
+Concourse is only supported on Linux and Mac OS X operating systems.
+Things _should_ also work on Windows, but we can't make any guarantees.

+### Java
+Concourse runs on Java 1.7.

 ## General Information

 ### Versioning